Affiliate links on Android Authority may earn us a commission. Learn more.

 In this post, we’re going to attempt to answer that first question.
-Deciding which programming language to start with will depend entirely on what you hope to accomplish.
-And once you know the language, you can find the IDE and the tools to match.
+To that end, you’re going to have to do some soul-searching, as deciding which programming language to start with will depend entirely on what you hope to accomplish.

 Take your pick

 If you want to develop Android apps, step one is picking a language.
 The differences between the various Android programming languages can be a little complex and nuanced.